fieldtrip/dashboard/README.md

 ## How it works

+The `run-test.sh` script executes a single test in MATLAB.
+The `schedule-tests.sh` script runs all test scripts for a single version of MATLAB.
+The `schedule-matlabs.sh` script runs all test scripts for all versions of MATLAB.

-The **schedule-tests.sh** script identifies all test scripts.
-For each test script, a temporary Bash script is created.
+The general procedure is that for each test script a temporary Bash script is created.

 1. the Bash script is scheduled for execution on the DCCN cluster
 2. it creates a temporary MATLAB script that sets the path, prints some diagnostics and runs the specific test in a try-catch statement